 Unlike all other geometry types in RenderMan, deformation motion blurred volumes are enabled primarily using Bxdf controls.
 Enabling deformation motion blur with PxrVolume is straight forward: specify a value for the velocity parameter, which is vector valued.
 Under the hood, the renderer will automatically use the velocity vector to generate temporal varying data for all varying inputs.
-(This preprocessing step occurs at the beginning of the render, and will increase the time to first pixel; however, it is necessary in order to greatly increase the efficiency of rendering blurred volumes.)
-Depending on the data, it may also be necessary for you to expand the displacement bound attribute of the volume container in order to encompass the maximum velocity of any part of the volume; failure to do so may result in clipping artifacts.
+This preprocessing step occurs at the beginning of the render, and will increase the time to first pixel; however, it is necessary in order to greatly increase the efficiency of rendering blurred volumes.